 Brianna Fruean, a climate activist for Samoa, writes about three things she has seen, learned and been inspired by, across the globe during our current struggles.
 She calls on the international community to use this period to reflect on the kind of world they want to live in.

-This blog is the sixth in our intergenerational series "It will take all of us: never too young to lead on the climate crisis" and features an introduction by Ban Ki-moon.
+This blog is the sixth in our intergenerational series "It will take all of us: never too young to lead on the climate crisis" and features an introduction by Ban Ki-moon, former UN Secretary-General and Co-chair of the Global Center on Adaptation:

 “The people who are least responsible for climate change are already being hurt the most by its impacts - the toll on human life is irrefutable.
 Brianna, a voice from one of the most climate affected regions in the world, asks us to respond to the challenges of climate change with creative resilience.
 She asks us to invest in building a strong global community ready to adapt and respond to the shared threats we face.
 It is time for the world to listen to Brianna and the young people calling for climate justice.
 We need to proactively respond to the effects of climate change with urgency, creativity and fortitude.
 We need to prioritise innovative adaptation so that we can reduce future risk for vulnerable communities like Brianna’s.
 The COVID-19 crisis has reminded us all we are global citizens sharing one world together.
 We must respond to the Coronavirus pandemic and the existential threat of climate change by focussing on what we have in common and not what divides us.
 We must unite in collaborative and cooperative action.”